-Most of what I will cover in this article will also apply to other so called "fire-able" gemstones, but before we dive in, it should be mentioned that my goal is to provide you with a compass to navigate the Labyrinth of overly simplified information on this topic.
+Most of what we will cover in this article will also apply to other so called "fire-able" gemstones, but before we dive in, it should be mentioned that my goal is to provide you with a compass to navigate the labyrinth of overly simplified information on this topic.
 To avoid the pitfalls when purchasing and creating with Cubic Zirconia.
 Also, to help you work safely.

 So let's start with;